SimonWoodtli/zet/20220206195259/README.md

-# Connect database with specific user
+# Connect Postgres database with specific user

 connect to postgres on port 5432 on database postgres as username